Voit, Judge lead Yankees to Game 1 win over Tigers

 Reyes struck out with runners in scoring position in the Tigers’ fourth.

 Detroit sliced New York’s lead in half in the fifth.
-Ronny Rodriguez singled with two out and Lugo smacked a homer to right.
+Ronny Rodriguez singled with two outs, and Lugo smacked a homer to right.

-Voit’s RBI single and Didi Greogorius’ two-run triple in the eighth upped New York’s lead to 10-3.
+Voit’s RBI single and Didi Gregorius’ two-run triple in the eighth upped New York’s lead to 10-3.

 —Field Level Media

-Note: EditorsNote: fixes “Gregorius’” in last graf